Graduate Education at SUU

-Candidates for spring degree posting need to complete the online graduation application and pay the graduation fees by December 15th.
+Candidates for spring degree posting need to complete the online graduation application by December 15th.
 Candidates for fall must complete the process by October 15th.
 Candidates for summer must complete the process by February 15th.
 Note: Degrees will not be posted until all transfer work has been received and approved.
 Appropriate clearance of outstanding charges must be done through the Cashier’s Office by April 15th.

 All degree candidates are expected to attend graduation exercises.
-Caps and gowns are required for graduates’ participation in Commencement ceremonies and must be ordered and paid for by February 15th at the Cashier’s Office.
-Students who are candidates for graduation during the following summer or fall term will be given the option of participating in the Commencement exercises of the current year or of the following year.
+Caps and gowns are required for all graduates participating in Commencement exercises and should be ordered and paid for through the mySUU Portal before February 1st.
+Students who will complete their program requirements during the summer or fall semester may elect to participate in the Commencement exercises of the current or the following year.
 For additional information, visit www.suu.edu/graduation.

 Conditions and Timetables for Graduation

-Formal coursework for a master’s degree should be completed in a timely manner within limits set by each degree program.
-Students are urged to form their thesis or project committees as early as possible.
-SUU will confer the master’s degree when the following conditions have been met:
+Formal coursework for a graduate degree should be completed in a timely manner within limits set by each degree program.
+Students are urged to form their thesis or project committees as early as possible, if applicable.
+SUU will confer the graduate degree when the following conditions have been met:

 - Submission of the required online application, by the stated deadline;